 The dragonfly is the emblem of The Humanitarian.

 Dragonflies are considered to be symbols of change, adaptability and transformation.
 Dragonflies are adept at adapting to changing environments.

 They spend many years in their development and only fly for a fraction of their life.

 Sight is their great strength – the capacity to look beyond the limits of what others see.
 Their wings represent the duality that is required to exist and transition between significantly contrasting humanities.

-The Humanitarian is owned and operated by Amanda Allan (MAPS), an Australian registered psychologist and the primary provider of The Humanitarian’s services.
+The Humanitarian is owned and operated by Amanda Allan (MAPS), an Australian registered psychologist and the primary provider of The Humanitarian’s (and Esse Psychology’s) services.

-Amanda continues to advocate for a systemic approach to psychological and psycho-social support of humanitarian workers that is integrated into existing management and HR systems of organizations.
-Psychologists, pastoral carers or allied health professionals interested in learning more about the psychology of international humanitarian work are welcome to contact The Humanitarian.
+Psychologists, pastoral carers or allied health professionals interested in learning more about the psychology of supporting international humanitarian staff are welcome to contact The Humanitarian.